 In addition, if the person who has died owned one or more assets jointly with another person, the law states that those assets transfer automatically to the surviving owner without the need to pass through probate.

 If you have any questions regarding whether an estate should go through Probate, our specialist solicitors can assist you.
-If you would like to discuss the details of an estate or any other questions regarding administering an estate, please contact Melanie Byrne or Paul Baker on 0161 6155554, email to firstname.lastname@example.org or by visiting our Altrincham office.
+If you would like to discuss the details of an estate or any other questions regarding administering an estate, please contact a member of the Price Slater Gawne team on 0161 615 5554, by email to firstname.lastname@example.org or by visiting our Altrincham office.